|

 old resident as the noblest pioneer of Madison county, a man of fine

-native talent, and as brave as julius Caesar.
+native talent, and as brave as Julius Caesar.
 He fought

 the Indian race in Illinois, and ended his life fighting under